adithya-s-k/omniparse/README.md

 > [!IMPORTANT]
 >
->OmniParse is a platform that ingests and parses any unstructured data into structured, actionable data optimized for GenAI (LLM) applications.
-Whether working with documents, tables, images, videos, audio files, or web pages, OmniParse prepares your data to be clean, structured, and ready for AI applications, such as RAG, fine-tuning, and more.
+>OmniParse is a platform that ingests and parses any unstructured data into structured and actionable data optimized for GenAI (LLM) applications.
+Whether you're working with documents, tables, images, videos, audio files or web pages, OmniParse prepares your data to be clean, structured, and ready for AI applications such as RAG, fine-tuning and more.
+This makes your data handling much easier and efficient.